williamngan/pts/guide/md/_0100_Get_started.md

 ```
 import {CanvasSpace, Pt, Group} from "pts"
 ```

-And you're good to go!
+To get started quickly with a webpack es6 build, try [pts-starter-kit](https://github.com/williamngan/pts-starter-kit).

+For using Pts in React, take a look at [pts-react-example](https://github.com/williamngan/pts-react-example).

-##### Note that pts is an es6 library, so if you want to compile to es5, you'll need to configure babel accordingly.
-(Possibly with the [`builtin-extend`](https://github.com/loganfsmyth/babel-plugin-transform-builtin-extend) babel plugin)
+##### (Note that pts is an es6 library, so if you want to compile to es5, you'll need to configure babel accordingly.)

-### Using pts in a script
+### Using pts as a script
-First go to the latest release and get `pts.js` ([direct link](https://raw.githubusercontent.com/williamngan/pts/master/dist/pts.js) or [github](https://github.com/williamngan/pts)).
+First go to the latest release and get `pts.js` or `pts.min.js` ([direct link](https://raw.githubusercontent.com/williamngan/pts/master/dist/pts.js) or [github](https://github.com/williamngan/pts)).
 Include it in your html.
 Then create another js file for your script and add it too.

 ```
 <script type="text/javascript" src="path/to/pts.js"></script>